-4.3.1 Visitation with Children

-- 4.3.1.1 A facility shall develop, adopt, follow and maintain on file written policies and procedures governing visits between children and their parent(s), legal guardian, relatives and friends, both at the facility, at the children's own homes and at other suitable locations.
-These policies and procedures shall address the days and hours of visits, frequency of visits permitted, any exceptions governing whom the child may visit, and whom to contact to arrange for special accommodations in the event of hardship or emergencies and shall be consistent with applicable State law(s), regulations or court orders. - 4.3.1.2 A facility shall explain the policies and guidelines to the child and his or her parent(s) or legal guardian. - 4.3.1.3 A facility shall provide accommodations within the buildings to enable visits with children to be conducted in reasonable privacy, except where the service plan indicates that visits are to be directly supervised, or when the facility has reason to believe that a particular visitor would not be in the best interest of the child. - 4.3.1.4 A facility shall not deny or restrict children's visits in the facility with their parent(s), legal guardian, relatives or friends based upon a child's behavior or infraction of these requirements, unless specified in the child's service plan.
+- 4.3.1 Visitation with Children - 4.3.1.1 (Rule 4.07) A facility shall develop, adopt, follow and maintain on file written policies and procedures governing visits between children and their parent(s), legal guardian, relatives and friends, both at the facility, at the children's own homes and at other suitable locations.
+These policies and procedures shall address the days and hours of visits, frequency of visits permitted, any exceptions governing whom the child may visit, and whom to contact to arrange for special accommodations in the event of hardship or emergencies and shall be consistent with applicable State law(s), regulations or court orders. - 4.3.1.2 (Rule 4.08) A facility shall explain the policies and guidelines to the child and his or her parent(s) or legal guardian. - 4.3.1.3 (Rule 4.09) A facility shall provide accommodations within the buildings to enable visits with children to be conducted in reasonable privacy, except where the service plan indicates that visits are to be directly supervised, or when the facility has reason to believe that a particular visitor would not be in the best interest of the child. - 4.3.1.4 (Rule 4.10) A facility shall not deny or restrict children's visits in the facility with their parent(s), legal guardian, relatives or friends based upon a child's behavior or infraction of this requirements regulation, unless specified in the child's service plan.